Radiodonta: Head sclerites, eyes and trunk

 Three head sclerite (carapace) complex formed by a central H-element (anterior sclerite or head shield) and a pair of P-elements (lateral sclerites) cover the dorsal and laterovental surface of the animal's head.
 The P-elements may connect to each other as well as the H-element by a narrow anterior extension (P-element neck or 'beak').
 The head sclerites are small and ovoid in Anomalocarididae and Amplectobeluidae, but often enlarged in Hurdiidae, corresponded to their distinct body shapes (streamlined in Anomalocarididae/Amplectobeluidae but often compact in Hurdiidae).
 The head bore two stalked compound eyes, which may have had mobility, and are located between the gaps formed by the posterior regions of the H-element and P-elements.
+The compound eyes of Echidnacaris are exceptionally unstalked.
+Some species of Hurdiid possess an additional median eye behind the H-element.

 Contrary to the original diagnosis, the division of body segments (segmental boundaries) can be visible externally and no known member of Radiodonta (except the putative radiodont Cucumericrus) is known to have pediform trunk appendages (legs).
 The trunk has numerous body segments (somites), tapering from anterior to posterior, with the anterior three or four segments significantly constricted into a neck region.

 The trunk appendages were fin-like body flaps ('lateral flaps' or 'lobes' in some studies), usually one pair of ventral flaps per body segment, each slightly overlapping the one more anterior to it, but additional, non-overlapping sets of small dorsal flaps may occur in some Hurdiid species.
 The flaps may have numerous vein-like structures (referred to as 'strengthening rays', 'flap rays', 'tranverse rods', 'transverse lines' or 'veins').
 The flaps on the neck region (referred to as 'reduced flaps', 'neck flaps', 'head flaps', 'anterior flaps' or 'differentiated flaps') are significantly reduced.
 In some species, jaw-like feeding appendages called gnathobase-like structures (GLSs) arose from each of the bases of their reduced neck flaps.
 Numerous elongated blade-like extensions (referred to as lanceolate blades or lamellae) arranged in a row, forming bands of gill-like structures known as setal blades, covered the dorsal surface of each body segment.
 At least in Aegirocassis, each of the lanceolate blades are covered in wrinkles.
 The ventral flaps may be homologous to the endopod of the biramous limbs of euarthropods and lobopodous limbs (lobopods) of gilled lobopodians, and the dorsal flaps and setal blades may be homologous to the exite and gill-bearing dorsal flaps of the former taxa.
 The trunk may end either with a tail fan compose of 1 to 3 pairs of blades, a pair of long furcae, an elongated terminal structure, or a featureless blunt tip.